-Culture Nature There are no specific policies to give heritage a function in the life of communities.
-There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis. × × There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
+Culture Nature There are no specific policies to give heritage a function in the life of communities. × There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis. × There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
 There are specific policies to give heritage a function in the life of communities that are effectively implemented.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities Intangible Cultural passes down to generation through oral tradition - 5.11.
+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+- 1- Investment heritage within the criteria that preserve it and contribute to improving the economic and living conditions of the community.
+2- Targeting the local community with education and awareness campaigns in order to strengthen its knowledge and pride in its heritage. - 5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 Limited Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
+Not applicable Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
 Some Respecting, protecting and promoting human rights.
 Some Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-Some Ensuring growth, employment, income and livelihoods.
+High Ensuring growth, employment, income and livelihoods.
 Some Promoting economic investment and quality tourism.
 Some Strengthening capacity-building, innovation and local entrepreneurship.
 Some Ensuring conflict prevention.
-High Protecting heritage during conflict.
+Some Protecting heritage during conflict.
 Some Promoting conflict resolution.
 Some Contributing to post-conflict recovery.
 Some Other (please specify).
 Not applicable If 'Other' applies, please specify